-ETC may collect information about individuals from other parties such as (not limited to) the Department of Employment (DoE), NSW Department of Industry, Department of Human Services, Department of Social Services, NSW Department of Ageing, Disability and Home Care, Queensland Department of Education and Training (DET), Australian Apprenticeship Centres (AAC’s), Registered Training Organisations, Activity Host Organisations, Employers, other jobactive Providers, Disability Employment Service (DES), criminal history checks, and Working with Children checks.
+ETC may collect information about individuals from other parties such as (not limited to) the Department of Jobs and Small Business DOJASB) NSW Department of Industry, Department of Human Services, Department of Social Services, NSW Department of Ageing, Disability and Home Care, Queensland Department of Education and Training (DET), Australian Apprenticeship Centres (AAC’s), Employers, other jobactive Providers, Disability Employment Service (DES), criminal history checks, and Working with Children checks.

 Collection of this information will only occur as is reasonably necessary for one or more of ETC’s functions or activities.

 ETC will only use personal or sensitive information for the purpose/s for which it was gathered.
 If it is deemed necessary to use this information for any other purpose, the client/student must consent to its use for this purpose.
+In some instances the individual would reasonably expect that the information would be used for the secondary purpose.
 This includes but is not limited to information provided by ETC’s Registered Training Organisation (RTO) to the Department of Industry and authorised third parties for the purpose of research, statistical analysis, program evaluation and internal management purposes.
 Consent will be sought to discuss individual progress and development with an Employer, Supervisor, Workplace Trainer, Employment Service provider and in some cases, other ETC Trainer/Assessors if and when necessary.